-2 Primary residence Calgary, Alberta, Canada

-Director since 2012
+Director since 2012 Age 58

-Age 57

-Not Independent Ms. Southern-Heathcott is not independent because she has a material relationship with ATCO.
+Ms. Southern-Heathcott is not independent because she has a Not Independent material relationship with ATCO.
 She is an immediate family member of the Chair & Chief Executive Officer.

 Ms. Southern-Heathcott is President & Chief Executive Officer of Spruce Meadows Ltd., an internationally recognized equestrian facility in Calgary, Alberta.
-As a former professional equestrian rider, Ms. Southern-Heathcott was a member of the Canadian Equestrian Team for nine years and competed in the 1996 Olympic Summer Games in Atlanta, Georgia.
-Ms. Southern-Heathcott was appointed Vice Chair of the Board of Directors of ATCO in November 2016 and of Canadian Utilities and CU Inc. in March 2017.
+As a former professional equestrian rider, Ms. Southern-Heathcott was a member of the Canadian Equestrian Team for nine years and competed in the 1996 Olympic Summer Games in Atlanta, Georgia, Ms. Southern-Heathcott brings significant management and business experience to the Board and was appointed Vice Chair of the Board of Directors of ATCO in November 2016 and of Canadian Utilities and CU Inc. in March 2017.

-Ms. Southern-Heathcott is a founding director, and currently serves as Board Chair, of AKITA Drilling Ltd. Ms. Southern-Heathcott also serves on the Boards of ATCO Structures & Logistics Ltd. and Sentgraf Enterprises Ltd. and as Chair of Travel Alberta.
-She is also a member of the TELUS Calgary Community Board and the National Music Centre Benefit Committee.
+Ms. Southern-Heathcott is a founding director, and currently serves as Board Chair, of AKITA Drilling Ltd. Ms. Southern-Heathcott is also Chair of Travel Alberta and serves on the Boards of ATCO Structures & Logistics Ltd., Sentgraf Enterprises Ltd., TELUS Calgary Community Board and is a member of the National Music Centre Benefit Committee.